Ex-NFLer Kellen Winslow, accused of rape and other sex crimes against older women, awaits jury's decision

 The charges span 16 years, beginning in 2003 with allegations that Winslow, 19 at the time and destined for the University of Miami, raped an unconscious 17-year-old, according to court documents.

-Other charges stem from a string of incidents in 2018, according to prosecutors:
+Other charges stem from a string of incidents in 2018, prosecutors say:

 - Winslow allegedly kidnapped a 54-year-old woman on March 17, 2018, and forced her to perform oral sex.